squared9/Self-driving-Car/Behavioral_Cloning/README.md

-# Self-driving Car - Behavioral Transfer
+# Self-driving Car - Behavioral Cloning

 This project aims to clone a driving style of a person into a self-driving car on a simulation track using deep learning.